braindeadpool/braindeadpool.github.io/index.md

 ## About Me

 Hi!
-I'm the founder of Third Polaris - an early-stage startup bringing modern data pipelines and AI to climate impact companies.

-If you are passionate about climate or would like to leverage AI and tech to solve problems in the space, I'd love to talk :)
+I'm an AI consultant with a background in product development, data/ML research and engineering.

-Previously, I have worked on AI research and engineering across augmented reality, autonomous driving and drug discovery.
+Previously, I worked at early to late-stage startups across biotech, climate, autonomous driving, and AR.

 ## Publications